2026-2027 TUGSA Executive Board & Staff

 SECRETARY

-L is a second year Ph.D. student and Teaching Assistant in the English department interested in how Chinese history and myths are used in creative modern community solidarity projects.
-Because they've organized around safety and community in multiple non-unionized engineering, research, and manufacturing institutions, they believe strongly in the difference a strong union can make.
+L is a second-year Ph.D. candidate and Teaching Assistant in the English department, exploring how Chinese history and myths are used in creative modern community solidarity projects.
+L has organized around safety and community in multiple non-unionized engineering, research, and manufacturing institutions, and believes strongly in the difference a strong union can make.
 They joined TUGSA immediately after accepting their position at Temple and quickly got involved in organizing and outreach.
-They've learned a lot attending 2025 contract negotiations and enjoy helping our union organize and communicate effectively so Temple can be a better space for us all to work, teach, and learn.
+L has gained valuable knowledge and experience by attending contract negotiations, and enjoys playing an active role in helping our union organize and communicate effectively so Temple can be a better space for us all to work, teach, and learn.

 -